 If a complainant is reluctant to make a written complaint or is unwilling to cooperate fully with an investigation, RECA will carefully reconsider the validity of the complaint before deciding whether to proceed with an investigation.
 RECA investigates anonymous complaints, written or otherwise, when RECA believes the information is reliable.

-RECA notifies industry professionals when they are the subject of a complaint.
-At this stage, RECA informs the industry professional of the nature of the complaint and the complainant’s name.
+RECA notifies licensees when they are the subject of a complaint.
+At this stage, RECA informs the licensee of the nature of the complaint and the complainant’s name.

 RECA reviews complaints to determine if